 Matthew T. Benner is the Conductor of the Hunt Valley Wind Ensemble.
 Matthew holds a Bachelor’s degree in Music from Millersville University, and a Master’s degree in Music Education from Towson University.
-Through his career, Matthew has worked with several bands, most recently the Towson University Concert Band.
-He is currently teaching instrumental music at Dulaney High School in Timonium, Maryland.
+Through his career, Matthew has worked with several bands, including the Towson University Concert Band.
+He is currently teaching instrumental music at Beaufort High School in Beaufort, South Carolina.

-Personally, Matthew currently resides in Baltimore with his wife (Elaine), daughter (Clara), son (Felix) and two dogs (Bianca and Nigel).
+Personally, Matthew currently resides South Carolina with his wife (Elaine), daughter (Clara), son (Felix) and two dogs (Bianca and Nigel).
 In his (non-existent) spare time, he is an active curler, board game aficionado, and DCI (Drum Corps International) enthusiast.

 Founder & President